GProCPU/Lexington/docs/peripherals/UART.md

 # UART Transceiver

 This is a memory-mapped, full-duplex UART transceiver with FIFOs and interrupt support for both transmit and receive.
-The BAUD rate is static at runtime, but can be configured at compile time with a default of 9600.
+The BAUD rate is runtime configurable and defaults to 9600.
 This implementation uses the following parameters:

-- BAUD: 9600
+- BAUD: 9600 (default)
 - Data bits: 8
 - Stop bits: 1
 - Parity: none